 This self-care brings me calm, provides me space in my body and relieves my chronic pain.
 It makes my body feel good.
 And when my body feels good, it allows me to deal with other stuff in life, like getting over trauma, dealing with anxiety and figuring out my crap.

 Painting for me is the ultimate self-care because it brings me into the present moment.
 I am never so focused as I am when I am painting.
 It consumes me, it brings me peace, and it helps calm the never ending buzz of anxiety that’s in my brain.
 Painting also helps me process things because often as I’m painting in the back of my brain I’m working through something hard and when I’m done I have a solution to whatever was on my mind.
+If you’re into painting but not sure how to get started, Winnie’s Picks offers some amazing custom paint by the numbers.
+Check out this paint by the numbers I did of my dog Logan!
+If you use CLO10, you’ll receive 10% off in the checkout.

 Meditation, especially guided meditation, is a great tool to reground me when I’m dealing with overwhelm or anxiety.
 It forces me to slow down and literally face my emotions and what I’m dealing with head on.
 You can’t hide from yourself while meditating and while that’s hard, it’s one of the necessary components of addressing the issues, discovering why you do the things you do and regulating emotions.